cerb/cerb.github.io/_workflows/cerb.integrations.gitlab.issues.md

 ---
 title: Issue Tracking (GitLab Issues)
 excerpt: Search and link GitLab issues to tickets.
+summary: This page provides a comprehensive guide on integrating Cerb with GitLab for issue tracking.
+It covers the installation process, including creating a GitLab connected account, importing and configuring the workflow, and setting up necessary fields and automations.
+The guide also details how to use the integration, such as navigating ticket profiles, linking GitLab issues to tickets, and managing linked issues through the Cerb interface.
+The integration allows users to search, link, and unlink GitLab issues directly from Cerb, enhancing issue management and collaboration.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.integrations.gitlab.issues/